MinionZ-Intellihack/Intellihack_MinionZ_04/README.md

 ```

 Then, run the necessary code snippet related to the specific model training part after installing the required libraries in your environment.

+Submission file is added in the repository which contains future stock price predictions for 5 days